needle-mirror/com.unity.services.authentication/README.md

     * You can provide options to control if an account should be created.
     * By default, this method will create an account if no account is currently linked.
     * If this method is called while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+*  `AuthenticationService.Instance.SignInWithOculusAsync(string nonce, string userId, SignInOptions options = null)`
+   * This triggers the sign-in of the player with an Oculus account
+   * Game developer is responsible for installing the necessary SDK to get the userId and nonce key.
+   * By default, this method will create an account if no account is currently linked.
+   * If this method is called while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
 * `AuthenticationService.Instance.SignInWithOpenIdConnectAsync(string idProviderName, string idToken, SignInOptions = null)`
   * This triggers the sign-in of the player with a custom OpenID Connect id provider account
   * Game developer is responsible for installing the necessary SDK and get the idToken.